We improve the lives of Baltimore County students living in poverty by providing food, other basic necessities, and advocacy support.

 2018 – 2019: Poverty, food insecurity and homelessness in Baltimore County Public Schools

 (Compiled by Dr. Laurie Taylor-Mitchell, President, Student Support Network)

-Almost 50,000 students (43.7% of all students) qualify for Free and Reduced Price Meals in Baltimore County Public Schools.
+Over 50,000 students (nearly 44% of all students) qualify for Free and Reduced Price Meals in Baltimore County Public Schools.